 Understanding recurrent chordoma

 More than half of all chordoma tumors grow again after initial treatment.
-This is called a Tumor that has grown back after initial treatment.
-Recurrences can be isolated or multifocal, local or regional..
+This is called a recurrence.
 It is not unusual for chordoma patients to have a recurrence several years after initial treatment.
 Many patients have more than one recurrence over time.